LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-04-MCMC-diagnostics.md

 [^2]: "Autocorrelation" might sound a bit strange if you are unfamiliar.
 The difference between "correlation" and "autocorrelation" is that _correlation_ refers to the dependencies between two __separate__ variables and [_autocorrelation_](https://en.wikipedia.org/wiki/Autocorrelation) refers to dependencies to itself.

-Autocorrelation in simple terms is how related a variable's current value with it's past values.
+Autocorrelation in simple terms is how related a variable's current value is with it's past values.

 The calculation of autocorrelation is nicely expressed as a combination of the _autocovariance_ and _variance_.